leogdion/SwiftBuilder/Sources/SyntaxKit/Documentation.docc/Documentation.md

 # ``SyntaxKit``

-SyntaxKit is a Swift package that allows developers to build Swift code using result builders.
-It provides a declarative way to generate Swift code structures using SwiftSyntax.
+SyntaxKit provides a declarative way to generate Swift code structures using SwiftSyntax.

 ## Overview

-SyntaxKit provides a set of result builders that allow you to create Swift code structures in a declarative way.
+SyntaxKit allows developers to build Swift code using result builders which enable the creation of Swift code structures in a declarative way.
 Here's an example:

 ```swift
 import SyntaxKit